 - Let chocolate thicken a bit if you prefer to cover cookies with a thick layer of chocolate.

-Whole wheat flour is flour that is made by grinding the entire grain of hard white spring wheat and contains the bran and germ.
+Whole wheat flour is made by grinding the entire grain of hard white spring wheat and contains the bran and germ.
 It is healthy and nutritious due to the high amount of dietary fiber.

 The combination of all-purpose and whole wheat flour works best for this recipe, but you can try to increase the amount of whole wheat if desired.

-You can make a gluten-free version of cookies by using gluten-free old-fashioned rolled oats and a gluten-free flour blend.
+You can make gluten-free cookies using gluten-free old-fashioned rolled oats and a gluten-free flour blend.

 Love cookie recipes?
 Try these next!